celestial-uprising/framework/README.md

 ## Roadmap for Framework

-**Framework** has 6 primary versions, and nVidia variants for each)
+**Framework** has 3 versions
+	[+  nvidia variants]

-- [Celestial Framework] workstation-ready OOTB, and full-featured (for a minimalist with work to do)
+- *Framework*  --  workstation-ready OOTB, and full-featured (for a minimalist with work to do)
-- [Celestial Framework Mini] hyperminimal, desktop-ready variant; without qemu/kvm, libvirtd, or their accompanying tools (virt-manager flatpak and virsh are still installed)
+- *Framework-Mini*  --  hyperminimal, desktop-ready variant; without qemu/kvm, libvirtd, or their accompanying tools (virt-manager flatpak and virsh are still installed)
-- [Celestial Framework Headless] server-oriented, deployable, and reliable- for headless enviroments (or anything without a monitor attached...)
+- *Framework-Headless*  --  server-oriented, deployable, and reliable- for headless enviroments (or anything without a monitor attached...)

+### Dog-fooding
-### Testing and development is performed on a small array of ryzen based machines with a variety of radeon and nvidia dgpus/igpus; by a coven of elusive rabbits with whom gaia has bestowed the privilege of magic
+Testing and development is performed on a small array of ryzen based machines with a variety of radeon and nvidia dgpus/igpus; by a coven of elusive rabbits with whom gaia has bestowed the privilege of magic

-#### Dog-fooding

 ## Installation

 To rebase an existing atomic Fedora installation to the latest build: